-Various seminars are offered multiple times per year on the topics of Safety, Security, Title IX, Suicide Prevention, Alcohol and Drug Abuse prevention.
+Various seminars are offered multiple times per year on the topics such as safety, security, Title IX, suicide prevention, alcohol and drug abuse prevention.
 Special training is provided to employees who hold responsibility for ensuring compliance with Title IX, Clery Act and student conduct.
 CSAs must complete annual training.
-Also, at different department and campus meetings the Department of Security provides updates to faculty and staff in attendance on various topics to increase awareness and safety.
+Also, at different department and campus meetings, the Department of Security provides updates to faculty and staff in attendance on various topics to increase awareness and safety.
 Campus public safety announcements are made throughout the year to keep employees engaged in their own personal safety.
 In April and October of each year, the Office for Equal Opportunity and Civil Rights brings awareness to VAWA and Tile IX through Title IX Awareness Month activities.